-The Second Year of the Gen C Giving Tree launches in May!
+The Second Year of the Gen C Giving Tree is underway!

 The Generation Conservation (Gen C) Giving Tree gives conservation-minded people in their 20s, 30s, and 40s the opportunity to engage directly in the work of The Nature Conservancy in Indiana.
 Giving Tree members will have the opportunity to meet Conservancy staff and see their work first-hand.